Name

 Biographical Data

-Between 1858 and 1860, the French archaeologist and Egyptologist Émile Prisse d’Avennes (1807–1879) led a scientific expedition to Egypt.
-The expedition was intended to provide material for the publication of two illustrated books, one on Pharaonic art (Histoire de l’art égyptien) and the other on Arab art (L’Art arabe).
+Between 1858 and 1860, Prisse d’Avennes was back in Egypt and led a scientific expedition intended to provide material for the publication of two illustrated books, one on Pharaonic art (Histoire de l’art égyptien) and the other on Arab art (L’Art arabe).
 Prisse d’Avennes recruited the Dutch painter Willem de Famars Testas (1834–1896) and the French photographer Édouard Jarrot (1835–1873) to accompany him on his expedition (De Hond, 2013, pp. 69, 71).

 In 1877, Émile Prisse d’Avennes published his influential book L’Art arabe d’après les monuments du Kaire depuis le VIIe siècle jusqu’à la fin du XVIIIe.
 The plates of the first two volumes of this seminal publication had previously appeared in 1869.